32 Fur-Tastic Jobs Working With Animals — And How to Land One

 6. Animal-Assisted Therapist

 Education required: As a therapist, you would need the traditional schooling required in the field.
-That typically means a bachelor’s and master’s degrees — and maybe a Ph.D.
+That typically means a bachelor’s and master’s degree — and maybe a Ph.D.
 During your studies, you can focus on animal-assisted therapy to carve out your role.

-Salary estimates: ZipRecruiter estimates the national average pay for animal-assisted therapists is $36,027, which is around $17 per hour.
+Salary estimates: ZipRecruiter estimates the national average pay for animal-assisted therapists is $38,056, which is around $18 per hour.

 7. Pet Massage Therapist

-Education required: The legal requirements are a little fuzzy, as we discussed in our article on becoming a pet massage therapist.
+Education required: The legal requirements are a little fuzzy.
 But, there are official training programs out there to get certified.

-Salary estimates: ZipRecruiter states that the national average pay for pet massage therapists is approximately $60,196.
+Salary estimates: ZipRecruiter states that the national average pay for pet massage therapists is approximately $71,679.

 8. Animal Behaviorist